twaclaw/matmult/README.md

 The hardware module implements the matrix product **C** = **AB**, where **A**, **B**, and **C** are 128 x 128 matrices.

-This hardware accelerator provides a 2x speedup compared to NumPy.
-This performance  is achieved at expenses of a high  utilization of FPGA resources.
-It should be noted that NumPy uses a more efficient algorithm than the naive one implemented in this example.
+This hardware accelerator provides a 2.8x speedup compared to NumPy.
+It should be noted that NumPy uses both vectorization and  a more efficient algorithm than the naive one implemented in this example.

 ## Repo Organization